mandiant/flare-fakenet-ng/README.md

       the current status of support:
         * Windows supports only `SingleHost`
-        * Linux supports `MultiHost` and experimentally supports `SingleHost` mode (works with the exception of process and port blacklisting).
+        * Linux supports `MultiHost` and experimentally supports `SingleHost` mode (works with the exception of process, port, and host blacklisting and whitelisting).
     * For now, leave this set to `Auto` to get `SingleHost` mode on Windows and `MultiHost` mode on Linux.